brookshelley/brookshelley.github.com/content/mediadiet/2020-01-30-media-diet-for-january.md

 category: mediadiet
 ---

-2020 has begun in earnest, and despite it being winter, in the Bay Area it’s delightfully sunny.
+2020 began in earnest, and despite it being winter, in the Bay Area it’s delightfully sunny.
 I spent the first week largely sitting by the window of my apartment, reading and studying Japanese.
 So far, I really enjoy the slower pace of this decade.

 ## Books